 The Association will hold and maintain the following as core principles:

-- There are more scientifically reliable and effective ways to conduct research other than with the use of animals.
+- There are more scientifically reliable, effective and empirically valid ways to conduct research other than with the use of live animals.

-- Animal-based research and teaching represents unnecessarily cruel and unethical treatments of other sentient beings with little or no redeeming value for human or other species’ advancement.
+- Animal-based research and teaching represents unnecessarily cruel, empirically compromised and unethical treatment of other sentient beings